cypress-io/cypress/docs/source/guides/appendices/_changelog_older.md

 **Features:**

 - When Cypress detects a regular HTTP page loading event (where we're leaving the current page and requesting a new one) it will now insert a `loading` command which indicates to the user Cypress has stopped running commands until the new page loads.
-- If for some reason this new page errors Cypress will display the initial 500 error messages just like [`cy.visit()`](https://on.cypress.io/api/cisit).
+- If for some reason this new page errors Cypress will display the initial 500 error messages just like {% url `cy.visit()` visit %}.
 - Cypress now waits `20s` (which matches {% url `cy.visit()` visit %}) for the new page to load instead of `4s` previously.

 **Bugfixes:**